 Dr. Landon meets with every tummy tuck Tampa patient to learn more about them and determine if the procedure is a good fit.
-Generally, good tummy tuck candidates in Tampa are men or women that:
+Generally, good Tampa tummy tuck candidates are men or women that:

 Dr. Landon is well versed in the latest techniques and methods.
 His tummy tuck procedures are fully customized to you, the patient, ensuring a result that is compatible with your cosmetic expectations.

 Mini Tummy Tuck, sometimes called a “skin only tummy tuck”, a mini-abdominoplasty removes loose skin on the lower abdomen alone.
 The upper abdomen is not touched.
 It is very popular among women that have had a past pregnancy, particularly those that had a c-section birth, which often leaves a flap of hanging skin on the lower part of the abdomen, along with a c-section scar.
 Dr. Landon removes the excess lower abdominal skin.
 It is among the least extensive tummy tuck techniques available today.
 If you have loose skin only on the lower abdomen, this may be the right procedure for you.